Welcome to the "BECOMING A NEW IRRIGATOR" web page

 The TCEQ has authorized three training manuals to be utilized in the training process.
 "Basic Irrigation Systems and Design" is one of the authorized manuals.
 The author of the book is the senior instructor for the workshop provided.
 The TCEQ does not endorse one manual over the other.
 They simply have a minimum level of requirements.
 Other instructors utilize WMS's training manual.

-There are three basic steps you need to follow to become a Licensed Irrigator in the State of Texas.
+There are four (4) basic steps you need to follow to become a Licensed Irrigator in the State of Texas.
 These steps are as follows:

 The TCEQ requires you take and pass this basic training course before you sit for the exam.
-To view the scheduled dates and locations for this class, go to our link BISD Schedule (Basic Irrigation Systems and Design) After you have found a date and location that suits your schedule, register for the class.
+To view the scheduled dates and locations for this class, go to our link BISD Schedule (Basic Irrigation Systems and Design).
+The 2017 Irrigation Exam schedule is also on the BISD Schedule page.
+After you have found a date and location that suits your schedule, register for the class.
 You may register for the class in one of three different ways:

 1. Use the link Registration Page